codespin-ai/codespin/README.md

 Use ExpressJS.
 Use Postgres for the database.
 Place database code in a different file (a database layer).
 ```

+💡 It is necessary to NOT use the `[filename.ext].prompt.md` convention because that causes codespin to generate code for a single file.

 #### Frontmatter in Prompt Files